mansellan/clickonce/README.md

-> :warning: **Not quite ready**: This code is not yet fully tested.
-Be careful.

 # ClickOnce packager
-Bringing ClickOnce into the 21st century!
-Create ClickOnce packages quickly and easily at the command-line.
+Create ClickOnce packages with minimal fuss.

 # Why?
 ClickOnce was introduced with .Net Framework 2.0, providing an easy way for users to install desktop applications and automatically update them.
 Since then, Microsoft have created several replacements, such as AppX and [MSIX](https://docs.microsoft.com/en-us/windows/msix/overview).
 These have incrementally made life easier for developers and modernised the user experience.
 Unfortunately they have also become progressively more sandboxed, limiting the capabilities available to application developers.